Jordi Osei-Tutu

-Jordi Martin Emmanuel Osei-Tutu (born 2 October 1998) is an English professional footballer who plays as a full-back or winger for club Bolton Wanderers.
+Jordi Martin Emmanuel Osei-Tutu (born 2 October 1998) is an English professional footballer who plays as a right-back or winger for club Millwall.

 Career

 Arsenal

 In July 2015, Osei-Tutu joined the youth academy of Arsenal from Reading.
 He signed his first professional contract in October 2015.

 Loan to VfL Bochum

 In June 2019, it was announced that he would join German second-division club VfL Bochum on loan for the 2019–20 season.
 On 9 July 2019, in his second appearance for Bochum, Osei-Tutu was racially abused in a friendly against Swiss club St. Gallen, causing him to temporarily leave the field of play.
 Osei-Tutu made his professional debut for Bochum in the 2.
 Bundesliga on 28 July 2019, starting in the 3–1 away defeat against Jahn Regensburg.
 He scored his first goal in his professional career in a 3–1 win over SV Wehen Wiesbaden on 24 August.

 Over the course of the loan spell, Osei-Tutu made 21 appearances, scored five goals and provided three assists.